Phil Lafon: Late career (1998–2014)

-After leaving both WWF and ECW, Doug Furnas retired from wrestling as Lafon went his own ways.
-He wrestled in Mexico for Consejo Mundial de Lucha Libre in 1998 as the Blue Blazer II.
-He returned to All Japan in 2000 and left in 2001.
-Lafon worked in the independents in Western Canada until retiring in 2006.
+After leaving both WWF and ECW, Doug Furnas retired from wrestling and the pair went their own separate ways.
+Lafon wrestled in Mexico for Consejo Mundial de Lucha Libre in 1998 as the Blue Blazer II.
+He returned to All Japan between 2000 and 2001, then worked in the independents in Western Canada until his initial retirement in 2006.

 Lafon was the Head Trainer of Monster Pro Wrestling (MPW) in Edmonton, Alberta, Canada.
 On March 6, 2010 in Edmonton, he returned to the ring to compete with MPW after five years of being in retirement, due to nagging knee and shoulder injuries.
 He would wrestle his last match in 2014.

 Personal life

 In 2014, Lafon graduated from NorQuest College with a diploma in social work.